Rust-GCC/gccrs/gcc/config/mips/mips.md

 ;; accessible in MIPS16.
 ;;
-;; This is not represented as a call insn, to avoid the ;; unnecesarry clobbering of caller-save registers by a ;; function consisting only of: "rdhwr $3,$29; j $31; nop;" ;;
+;; This is not represented as a call insn, to avoid the ;; unnecessary clobbering of caller-save registers by a ;; function consisting only of: "rdhwr $3,$29; j $31; nop;" ;;
 ;; A $25 clobber is added to cater for a $25 load stub added by the